 It included slices of bread, French fries, scrambled/boiled egg, honey, porridge and fruit juice.
 It was more than heavy for a single person and when I took a sip of orange juice, I was surprised to find that it was served hot!
 The first place in this world where I found it to be so.
 The walk started with a gentle climb to a junction where there were two sign boards.
 One pointed towards Tengboche/Gokyo (our destination for the next day) and another pointed upwards and read “Khumjung/Khunde”.
 The day’s plan included a visit to Khumjung monastery where it is claimed to have a Yeti skull.

 We plodded upwards gradually till we reached a point from where entire Namche bazaar town appeared like a slanted bowl dotted with lodges, houses and monasteries interspersed with zigzagged lanes.
 At the far end of the hill on the opposite side, there was a helipad.
 As we gained height, the surrounding hills with forests gave way to barren rocks till the snow peaks started to appear from behind.
-As if curtains were being taken off in phases revealing new scenes of a theater.
+As if curtains were being taken off in phases revealing new scenes of a play.
 After a couple of hours, we reached a point from where one could see a 180-degree view of the Himalayan peaks of the Everest region.
 Out of them, I could easily recognize Mt Ama Dablam (thanks to the pictures on internet) and Thamserku but there were many more familiar shapes which I couldn’t recollect.

-Suddenly, our eyes were fixed on a small cone that was visible just enough beyond the front ridge that connected the peaks in front.
+Suddenly, our eyes were fixed on a small cone that was visible just enough beyond the ridge that connected the peaks in front.
 Its shape was unmistakable and it was indeed, the lord himself.
 Mt Everest, peeping from behind the Nuptse wall.
 No matter how small it appeared or to what extent it appeared dwarfed by the mountains in front, it was, nevertheless, our first view of Mt Everest!
 One of the primary reasons for which we’re here.
 The next few days will take us closer to it.
 We all were thrilled.
 Thoughts ran through my mind.
 The objective of so many failed expeditions, broken hopes, successes, failures, triumph and despair, lay before us.
 Was that the mountain whose slopes are dotted by footsteps of the likes of Hillary, Tenzing, Hornbein and Messner?

 It appeared so quiet and serene.
 Everest hotel was still about a km walk and a gradual trail took us there.
 It’s a lavish hotel with great views of Everest, Lhotse, Nuptse, Ama Dablam, Thamserku and other peaks of the Everest region.
 We sat for a cup of tea at the hotel’s balcony.
 Few of us were prompt to share the pictures via WhatsApp to our loved ones at home.

 After tea and our first date with Chomolungma (as Everest is referred to by the Tibetans), we reached Khumjung, in a wide valley dotted with houses & lodges, surrounded by barley fields.
 We gradually descended into the valley, walked past the fences of the fields & reached a lodge.
 By that time, a slight drizzle started.
-Dining places of every lodge on this route has a similar structure.
+Dining places of every lodge on this route bore a similar structure.
 It has a square room lined by tables around its corners.
 The center of it has a chimney with its outlet going beyond roof top.
 In the evening, dried yak dung pellets are burnt to generate warmth.
 After lunch and a short visit to the Khumjung monastery, we strayed down the paths between the fields.
-We came across a broken stupa (a remnant of the devastating earthquake last year) and a school.
+We came across a broken stupa (a remnant of the devastating earthquake) and a school.
 Kids were rendering prayers.
 The school was established by Sir Edmund Hillary – one of many such institutions that he built or helped build in the Solu Khumbu region.
 The route gradually moved up and we reached a green meadow amidst the surrounding hills.
 Yaks grazed around amidst lush green fields.